 Is there a cure for laziness?

 The only way to overcome it is by setting your mind to the task and getting up and completing it.

 Start right now to develop the self-discipline you need to reach your goals..

-How do I regain my motivation?
+How can I boost my energy?

 Is laziness a mental illness?

-What are the main causes of laziness?
+What is the main cause of laziness?

 Is procrastination a sign of laziness?